MarkStringerComedy/MarkStringerComedy.github.io/index.md

 # Mark Stringer Comedy

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**
+### Wednesday February 13th

+### Joke No. 32 - Shots Fired

+Shh!
+What's that?
+Shots fired. \[Sniffs elaborately\] Baileys?
+Absinthe, Feuerzangenbowle lit with a pertrol-fuelled Zippo lighter.
+Old school!
+What's that? \[Sniffs again\] the tears of Vicorian children corporally punished for even the slightest disciplinary lapse?
+Very old school.

 ### Tuesday February 12th 2019

 ### Joke No. 31 -  Weirdest thing